Athens Dionysiou Areopagitou Street

 Location: Acropolis

-It was named after Dionysios Areopagitis, the first member of the ancient court Arios Pagos who converted to Christianity around 50 AD.
+It was named after Dionysius the Areopagite, the first member of the ancient Areopagus Court, who converted to Christianity in 52 AD.

-It is estimated to be around 830 m long, with a starting point near the temple of Olympian Zeus and the Arch of Hadrian, on Amalias Avenue.
-The closest metro station is "Akropoli".
+It is estimated to be around 830 meters long, with a starting point near the temple of Olympian Zeus and the Arch of Hadrian, on Amalias Avenue.

-Walking on Dionysiou Areopagitou Street, you will come both modern and neoclassical luxurious houses, as well as several monuments: The new Acropolis Museum next to Weiler, a brick building used as a Bavarian military hospital during the war, the Roman theater of Herodes Atticus, the altar of the nymphs which is a recently discovered monument, Agia Sophia church, the neoclassical building housing the Spanish embassy and much more.
+Walking on Dionysiou Areopagitou Street, you will come across both modern and neoclassical luxurious houses, as well as several monuments, including the new Acropolis Museum next to the Weiler, a brick building used as a Bavarian military hospital during the war, the Odeon of Herodes Atticus, the altar of the nymphs which is a recently discovered monument, Agia Sophia church, the neoclassical building housing the Spanish embassy and much more.

-Other listed buildings include the houses of Greek artists, writers and other prominent people.
+Other listed buildings are the houses of Greek artists, writers and other prominent people.

-Reaching the crossroad at the end of the street next to Philopappos Hill, you can continue walking towards Thissio or explore the foothills of Pnyx Hill where the fountain and caves of Pnyx are located.
+Reaching the crossroad at the end of the street, next to Filopappos Hill, you can continue walking towards Thissio or explore the foothills of Pnyx Hill where the fountain and caves of Pnyx are located.

 Top Tours and activities